 Key messages

-- Victorian Patient Transport Assistance Scheme (VPTAS) covers some of the travel and accommodation costs incurred by rural Victorians when they must travel more than 100 kilometres one way for specialist medical treatment.
+- The Victorian Patient Transport Assistance Scheme (VPTAS) provides financial assistance to eligible Victorians who must travel a long way for specialist medical treatment.

-- To be eligible, patients must live in a designated rural area and not be undergoing clinical trials or accessing allied healthcare.
+- To be eligible, patients must live in a designated rural area and travel 100km one way or 500km per week to see a medical specialist.
+Full eligibility list and exclusions listed below.

 - Please contact the VPTAS office on 1300 737 073 or vptas@health.vic.gov.au if you have any questions.